ImperiusRex/DroidOnBoarder/README.md

 # DroidOnBoarder
-A simple library to swiftly create an OnBoarding/Intro UI in your android app.
+A library designed to help you create an OnBoarding/Intro UI in your android app with ease.